 Building a life that works for you, not only includes the broader strokes — where you live, where you work, your family unit — but the nuances that round out the entire picture.
-With all that is going on around us, we can easily neglect the part of our routine when we find time to reflect and process.
-In these times — even though we may doing less, overload remains a real and present concern.
+With all that is going on around us. we can easily neglect the part of our world, where we have a moment to reflect and process.
+In these times — even though we may be venturing out less, overload remains a real and present concern.
 This makes “process time” even more important.

 Some ventured alone.
 One with family.

 Here are a few of the benefits: